 Looking for Korean ministry?
 Korean service held at 11:45am on Sunday mornings!
 Visit cvkumc.com for more information.

 ABOUT OUR CHURCH

-CVUMC is a faith community that welcomes all persons to celebrate their love of God and their birthright as children of God.
+CVUMC is a faith community that welcomes all persons to celebrate their love of God and their birthright as beloved children of God.
 We affirm Jesus' example of love without exclusion.
 We welcome into the life and ministry of CVUMC all persons of every race, ethnicity, age, faith history, sexual orientation, gender identity, economic status, marital status, family configuration, and physical and mental ability.
-We believe that a diverse community makes our faith stronger, our spirituality deeper, and our service more helpful.
+We believe that a diverse community makes our faith stronger, our spirituality deeper, and our service more effective.

 Worship is on Sunday mornings at 10:00 a.m. - you're invited!